idio-lang/DIPS/source/implementing-idio/reader/reading.rst

 things here:

 #. only working for lists means that we're only tagging function
-   calls, ie. statements, rather than the elements of statements
+   calls, ie. statements, rather than the (atomic) elements of statements

    At the end of the day, the code is simply one long list [sic] of function calls so we've got the basics.